The Future Of Hybrid Cars

 In simple words, a hybrid car is a car that uses two or more distinct sources of power.
-In today’s hybrid car’s, the power sources are generally fuel IC engines and electric generators.
-The hybrid cars are able switch between these two sources according to driver’s demand.
+In today’s hybrid car’s, the power sources are generally fueling IC engines and electric generators.
+The hybrid cars are able to switch between these two sources according to the driver’s demand.
 Electric motors provide high torque efficiently, while the IC engine gives better performance at high speeds.

-Another major advantage is accelerating speed of these cars.
-Maximum amount of energy is consumed while getting the car to start.
+Another major advantage is the accelerating the speed of these cars.
+The maximum amount of energy is consumed while getting the car to start.
 But due to the presence of high torque electric motors, the efficiency of this process is increased, leading to better acceleration.
 The Toyota Prius can go from 0 to 60 mph in 10 seconds.
 These are much better numbers than any IC engine driven car.